-Stage 4 Imperative Reasons of Overriding Public Interest (IROPI): IROPI is a derogation process which allows a plan, project or in this case the draft Strategy, to proceed despite the fact that it will have an adverse effect on one or more European sites.
-At Stage 4 it must be established that no alternatives exist.
-In addition to the mitigation measures permitted from Stage 2 of the process, at Stage 4 compensatory measures are also permissible.
-Where priority Annex I habitats are concerned, as defined in the Habitats Directive, the Competent Authority can only approve proposals relating to human health, public safety or beneficial consequences of primary importance to the environment.
+Stage 4 Imperative Reasons of Overriding Public Interest (IROPI): IROPI is a derogation process which allows a plan, project or in this case the draft Strategy, to proceed despite the fact that it will have an adverse effect on one or more European site(s).
+Where priority habitats or species are concerned, as defined in the Habitats Directive, the Competent Authority can only approve proposals relating to human health, public safety or beneficial consequences of primary importance to the Where other IROPI are evoked, environment. an opinion from the European Commission is required.
+In addition to the mitigation measures implemented at Stage 2 of the process, at Stage 4, compensatory measures are also necessary to maintain and enhance the coherence of the Natura 2000 network.